Hit the Highway: Themes

-Hit the Highway included spiritual themes in the lyrics, such lyrics questioning organised religion ("I Want To Be A Christian").
+Hit the Highway included spiritual themes in the lyrics, certain of which questioned organised religion ("The Light").
 On the album's religious dimension, Charlie Reid commented, "There's a belief in God, that's for sure [...]
 I'm very unsure about religion, I'm suspicious of it and I certainly couldn't call myself a Christian as such.
 But I'm very interested in religion, in trying to reach God in whatever way you do it."

 The album's themes of spirituality, children and relationships was noted as being more "adult" than those of the grunge scene that dominated alternative music at the time.
 Duo member Craig Reid told The Sacramento Bee that the contrast was "not conscious", further explaining; "we're not trying to be the opposite of what was fashionable [...]
 I like some of the stuff grunge bands do, and I think you can have both.
 Like when punk first came out in Britain, it was not all this thrashy stuff.
 There was room for a lot of different things, and I think there should be room in alternative music".
 The album's themes also contrasted with some of those on its predecessor Sunshine on Leith (1988), as Hit the Highway was largely apolitical, owing little to their previous Scottish nationalist and left-wing themes.